 A broken collarbone, or fractured clavicle, is a common injury.
 It usually happens after a fall or a blow to the shoulder.

-If you can't see your GP or if the injury is severe – for example, the bone is poking through the skin or the pain is unbearable – go straight to your nearest hospital accident and emergency (A&E) department.
+If you can't see your GP or the injury is severe – for example, the bone is poking through the skin or the pain is unbearable – go straight to your nearest accident and emergency (A&E) department.

-Signs of a broken collarbone
+Symptoms of a broken collarbone

 - swelling or tenderness around the injured area